 Does Chalk Paint Work on Laminate?

-Yes you can paint laminate furniture with chalk paint.
+Yes, you can paint laminate furniture with chalk paint.
+Here is a guide on how to chalk paint laminate furniture.

 But for best results, scuff sand the laminate first, and then apply a coat or two of bonding primer before painting on the chalk paint.